EbonJaeger/dolphin-rs/README.md

 rcon.port=<1-65535>
 ```

 Place the downloaded or built binary where ever you want, and run it to generate the config.
-By default, the config is generated and looked for in `$HOME/.config/dolphin/dolphin.toml`.
+By default, the config is generated and looked for in `$HOME/.config/dolphin/dolphin.toml` on macOS/Linux or `C:\Users\<you>\AppData\Local\dolphin\dolphin.toml` on Windows.
+The config can also be edited via Discord commands.
+Type `!help` in Discord for more.

 ### Using Discord Webhooks